Reflections on killing and eating a duck we raised ourselves. Warning: this is not a light article.

 We tried every means of socializing the two flocks together that we could think of, experimenting with multiple cooping and fencing strategies to get them used to being near each other without Larry being able to actually get a hold of them.
 Nothing worked.

+Nothing was going to work.
 So, yesterday we picked Larry up, petted him one last time, put him into a hand-made contraption to hold him firmly in place, then cut the jugular vein in his neck.
-He barely kicked, and he was dead in just a few minutes.
+He barely kicked, and he was dead in less than a minute.

 Throughout the process, we looked Larry in the eyes and talked to him.
 We thanked him for his life and told him that no part of him would go to waste or be forgotten.
 We apologized to him if he was experiencing pain or suffering and told him it would be over soon.
 This was probably the most difficult thing the two of us have ever done together, and we’d be lying to say that we haven’t cried many times during and after the act.